 - Home Page:

-- Office Hours: I will be available for phone calls or online interaction on ??.
+- Office Hours: My office hours, when I will be available for phone calls or chat are Tuesday, Thursday 10-12.
+I can also be available at other times with advance notice.
 Please contact me to make an appointment if you want to be sure to meet on a given day/time.

 EARTH 501: CONTEMPORARY CONTROVERSIES IN THE EARTH SCIENCES (3 credits).
 Exploration of current areas of research in the Earth sciences.